 Your local authority is the first line of defence for woods and trees, with the power to make important decisions about development and tree protection in your area.
-Urge candidates in England’s 2024 local and mayoral elections to recognise the value of woods and trees where you live.
+Thank you to everyone who urged candidates in England’s 2024 local and mayoral elections to recognise the value of woods and trees where you live.

 • increase tree canopy cover